dougmolineux/node-mongo-vs-postgres-jsonb/README.md

 ![](assets/insertUser.png?raw=true)

-- Does PostgreSQL insert 1,000 example users faster than MongoDB?
+- Does PostgreSQL insert many small objects faster than MongoDB?
+No, it appears the Node.js implementation of mongodb is faster than pg.
+It becomes increasingly apparent as the number of objects increases.

-- How long does it take to get these 1,000 users back from PostgreSQL table?
+- How long does it take to get these users back from PostgreSQL table?
 - How long does it take to get just the user.name from PostgreSQL table?
-- How long does it take to get these 1,000 users back from MongoDB collection?
+- How long does it take to get these users back from MongoDB collection?
 - How long does it take to get just the user.name from MongoDB collection?
 - Does a PostgreSQL TEMP table speed up performance?
 - How much does Mongoose affect MongoDB performance?